aiklyra/aiklyra/README.md

 ---

-_Thank you for using ConvoLens!
+_Thank you for using Aethra!
 We look forward to seeing how you integrate it into your projects._